peschue/ai4eu-sudoku/README.md

 ## Protobuf Files

-We have 6 protobuf files.
+We have three protobuf files that contain redundant content (Acumos currently does not support `import`).

-* 3 protobuf files used within components, they use `import` statement to avoid code duplication.

-  The script `./helper.py populate-protobufs` manages these files, they must be copied to ecah subdirectory where they are used because of safety restrictions of docker.

-  The files that you should hand-edit are:
+These three files that can be hand-edited are:

   * `aspsolver/asp.proto`
   * `evaluator/sudoku-design-evaluator.proto`
   * `gui/sudoku-gui.proto`

-* 3 protobuf files to be uploaded to Acumos (it currently does not support `import`).

-  They are in directory `acumos/`.
+Other Protobuf Files are symlinked to these, in particular for the orchestrator.

-WP3 is working on improving this situation so that only one version of each protobuf file is required.
+WP3 is working on improving this situation so that a proper modularization of Protobuf files can be done, without any duplicate code.

 ## Representation